-Students will complete tasks which will feed into the APP (Assessing Student Progress) assessments which are carried out each half-term for Reading and Writing.
+Students will complete assessments which are carried out each half-term for Reading and Writing.
 Students will also be assessed once a term for Speaking and Listening.
 This could be as an individual presentation, a drama-based presentation or a group discussion.
 There will be an exam at the end of the school year.

-What after school or other extracurricular activities are available in English and when are they?
+What after school or other extra-curricular activities are available in English and when are they?